DevonLantagne/DEXTER-Grader/readme.md

 ### Standalone + MATLAB Runtime

+For users that don't have MATLAB on their machine or are worried about version mismatches.

 DEXTER is packaged as a "standalone" MATLAB App.
 To use a standalone MATLAB app, you need the MATLAB Runtime (not full MATLAB or license).
 When you install DEXTER, the runtime will also be installed if it is not already on your computer.

-Visit the [Releases](https://github.com/DevonLantagne/DEXTER-Grader/releases) pages for all versions.
+Visit the [Releases](https://github.com/DevonLantagne/DEXTER-Grader/releases) page for all versions.
 Scroll to the bottom of a release to Assets and download the installer.
 This will also install dependencies such as the MATLAB Runtime.

 ### MATLAB Source